banyar-shin/banyar-shin/README.md

 - 👋 Hello, I’m Banyar.
-- 👀 I’m interested in programming, game development, web development, and web design right now.
+- 👀 I’m interested in front-end and app developement right now.
-- 🌱 I’m currently in my junior year as a Computer Science major at SJSU.
+- 🌱 I’m currently in my junior year as a Computer Science major at San Jose State Universirt.
-- 💞️ I’m looking to collaborate on entry-level programming, as I am still learning.
+- 💞️ I’m looking to work on open-source projects, as I would like more project experience.
-- 📫 How to reach me: contact me through email: banyar.minshin@gmail.com.
+- 📫 How to reach me: contact me through email, banyar.minshin@gmail.com!

 <!---
 banrawr/banrawr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.